 No, he couldn’t.
 Blew it every fucking time.

 What’s amazing is this voice-sensitive reviewer nearly always forgives Lou Reed’s complete lack of vocal ability.
 There was something about Lou Reed that made me like the guy, no matter how many times he wobbled on a note, no matter how many melodies he left for dead.
 It may be because he was completely hopeless that I wind up giving him a pass.
-What’s the point of dwelling on such an obvious flaw if the guy has compensating strengths?
+What’s the point of dwelling on such an obvious flaw if the guy has compensatory strengths?
 Lou Reed was not only a great songwriter, but also had a fabulous sense of compositional structure.
-His musical themes are often strong and memorable, and frequently overcame his technical deficiencies.
-His lyrics were always memorable, and sometimes gelled into real poetry.
+His musical themes are often strong and memorable, qualities that compensated for his technical deficiencies.
+His lyrics were always memorable, sometimes gelling into real poetry.

 Elephant #2: When people talk about Lou Reed, they often mention his status as a founding member of the Velvet Underground in hushed tones of reverence.
 I have to believe that the people who elevate the Velvet Underground to sacred status have never actually bothered to listen to their records, and I would love to interrogate them under a bright light.
 Which Velvet Underground are you referring to?
 The Warhol-produced original line-up with the racist female singer who sounded like a zombie from an Ed Wood flick?
 Or the post-Warhol boys-will-be-boys cacophony conjured up by the duo of John Cale and Lou Reed?
 The post-Cale folk-rock group?
 The “lost album,” VU?
 The more mainstream-ish band you hear on Loaded?
 Some good things did come out of the various incarnations of the Velvet Underground, which is why people refer to them with that overused adjective “influential.”
 From my perspective, their value has nothing to do with the quality of their music but to the timing of their arrival on the music scene.
 The primary virtue of The Velvet Underground is that they weren’t fucking hippies, which in 1967 was a pretty bold statement.
 At their best, they had a naturalist, anti-idealist grittiness that provided a balance to all that love, peace and happiness crap.